 a balsa wand

 All of them are in ‘unidentified’ status.
-Potions and scroll can not be identified by Identify scrolls, so you need to ‘try’ them anyway.
+Potions and scroll cannot be identified by Identify scrolls, so you need to ‘try’ them anyway.
 Also Identify scrolls are very rare, so the best way in earlier games to ID items is to just use/wear this items to see what they do.
 Once identified, the stuffs above will be shown like:

 a Potion of Blindness